-Students have the right to appeal against any decision taken under Stage 3 of this policy and procedure.
+Learners have the right to appeal against any decision taken under Stage 3 of this policy and procedure.

-The student may appeal against the outcome pursuant to section M of the Regulations for the Conduct of Students.
+The learner may appeal against the outcome pursuant to section M of the Regulations for the Conduct of Students.

-If the student is not satisfied having completed the University's internal appeals policy and procedure, they will be entitled to request a review of the case under the rules of the scheme of the Office of the Independent Adjudicator for Higher Education (OIA).
+If a learner is not satisfied having completed the University's internal appeals policy and procedure, they will be entitled to request a review of the case under the rules of the scheme of the Office of the Independent Adjudicator for Higher Education (OIA).
 The University will issue a Completion of Policy and procedures letter following the outcome of the appeal.

-F. Appendices
+E. Appendices